jihad141004/ECE-1103_2310012/Assignments/Assignment_1.md

 ## Assignment 1:
 ## **Submission Date : November 8, 2024**

-## Assignment Name :
+## Assignment Name :Create a simple banking system in C using a switch statement
-Create a simple banking system in C using a switch statement to manage these menu options 1.Deposit: Ask for an amount and add it to the balance.
+Create a simple banking system in C using a switch statement to manage these menu options:

+1.Deposit: Ask for an amount and add it to the balance.

 2.Withdraw: Ask for an amount and deduct it if funds are sufficient; otherwise, show an